Frequently Asked Questions

 - Always wear a helmet.
 Don’t let the Illinois summer heat tempt you to ride without full protection for your brain.
 Consider investing in a helmet with extra vents for air flow and cooling properties.
 Drink before you’re thirsty.
 Dehydration is a leading cause of heat exhaustion.
 Keep hydrated to reduce your risk and improve your performance.

-- Always do an ABCD Quick Check before you ride.
-Checking the air pressure, tire condition, brakes, crank, chain (drive train) and quick releases before your ride will reduce the likelihood of getting stuck on the side of the road with a mechanical problem.
+- Always do an ABC Quick Check before you ride.
+Checking the air pressure & tire condition, brakes, crank, chain (drive train) and quick releases before your ride will reduce the likelihood of getting stuck on the side of the road with a mechanical problem.
 Nobody wants to fix a flat in the middle of nowhere with the Illinois sun beating down on their neck.

 - Wear sunscreen and sunglasses to protect yourself from the sizzling summer rays.